 - (part 11) Right side @ 34 ½ “

 - (part 15) Vent covers 2 pieces @ 18” to 24”

 - (Part 16) Bottom front brace 1 piece @ 36”

 Depending on the condition of your wood you may need to pre-drill and counter sink ALL screws to ensure the wood does not crack.
 We highly recommend you do this when using repurposed wood.

-You will be making two sides frames here that also have cross pieces that will hold your racks.
+You will be making two side frames here that also have cross pieces that will hold your racks.
 This DIY smoker utilizes a neat design – the racks make the structure itself, and you can even easily adjust the rack heights in the design.
 The parts that hold the racks in place end up being the ribbing that holds the frame in place.
-We marked ours at 24″, 36″, 44″and 52″ so we could place bigger meats close to the fire and smaller meats further away.
+We marked ours at 24″, 36″, 44″ back, and 52″ so we could place bigger meats close to the fire and smaller meats further away.
 You can even add hooks at the top for sausage if you allow enough room to hang.
 The only important consideration is your firebox, which we set at 24″ NOTE: Make sure your fire box fits under the 24” bracing.
 Adjust your shelves as needed.
-These measurements are not set and can be placed at any useable height as long as you allow ample room for your firebox.
+These measurements are not set and can be placed at any usable height as long as you allow ample room for your firebox.

 — Homesteading (@HomesteadingUSA) September 7, 2015

 Want to see the full details of this homemade pallet smoker?

 How To Build a DIY Smoker: Part Three

 That’s it, homesteaders!
 Now you know how to build a homemade pallet smoker you can also DIY at minimal cost!
 Here’s to becoming even more self-sufficient!